salimnamvar/owod/papers/towards_open_world_object_detection.md

     - But in the real world, you encounter unknown objects.
 - **Two Open-World Challenges**:
     1. 🆘 Detect unknowns at test time and label them as "unknown".
-    2. ♻️ Incrementally learn new classes once labeled data becomes available.
+    2. ♻️ Incrementally learn new classes once labeled data becomes available without forgetting learned classes.
 - **Motivation**:
     - Human curiosity and learning involve noticing what we don’t know and then learning it.
     - Datasets like Pascal VOC and COCO only cover a small subset of the vast real-world object categories.